Meditation Reduced The Opioid Dose She Needs To Ease Chronic Pain By 75%

 "Mindfulness, cognitive behavioral therapy and clinical hypnosis appear to be the most useful for reducing pain," says study author Eric Garland, a professor at the University of Utah.
 The reductions in dose were modest overall, he says, but the study is a signal that this approach is beneficial.

-And, Pamela Bobb, who lives in Fairfield Glade, Tenn., can attest to the benefits.
+And Pamela Bobb, who lives in Fairfield Glade, Tenn., can attest to the benefits.
 She's 56 and has endured decades of pain.
 "Oh, I had been suffering terribly for years," Bobb tells us.

 She was born with a malformation in her pelvis that led to pain.
 Over the span of two decades, she underwent more than a dozen major surgeries, yet none of them gave her relief; each procedure left more scar tissue and nerve damage.